l7mp/stunner/docs/WHY.md

 The *Kubernetes dataplane teems with NATs*.
 This is not a big deal for the usual HTTP/TCP web protocols Kubernetes was designed for, since an HTTP/TCP session contains an HTTP header that fully describes it.
-Once an HTTP/TCP session is routed to a server it will remain there permanently, and the server does not need to re-identify the client per each packet because it has session context.
+Once an HTTP/TCP session is accepted by a server it does not need to re-identify the client per each received packet, because it has session context.

 This is not the case with the prominent WebRTC media protocol encapsulation though, RTP over UDP.
 RTP does not have anything remotely similar to an HTTP header.
 Consequently, the only